 Shakespeare: Meter, Meaning, and Action

-Discover what Shakespeare tells you, the reader or actor, from inside the text.
+Discover what Shakespeare tells you, the Reader or Actor, from inside the text.
 Explore it deeply, looking at the rhetorical figures, the rhythm of the lines, the rhyme, the prose or verse, the internal stage directions, the forms of address, the social rank juxtapositions, the emphases that Shakespeare has built in, the irony and subtext, and more.
-Then take what you discover and put it into action with an experienced director/acting coach.
+Then take what you discover and put it into action.